MTSSamsioe/sanitas/README.md

 ### Gym subscriptions
 ---
+- A message will show if a subscription not can be found in the database.
+Either because you don´t have one or that you are not authenticated
 - If you do not have a subscription a button will show in the subscription card that says 'Subscribe' it will take you to a checkout page hosted by stripe.
 After successful chekout you will be taken back to a sucess page hosted on the santitas site.
 If you go back to the subscriptions page you will see a new red button that says 'Cancel subscription'

 ![picture of stripe hosted checkout](media/stripe_checkout.png)